DIGIfusion/enchanted-surrogates/docs/tutorials/example_workflow.md

 ![](img/random_vs_grid.png)

+Sampling gives us an approximative representation of the actual underlying function (in this case the double gaussian).
 This example demonstrates only two of the available samplers.
 Which sampler to use depends on your application.